donbrae/glossar/README.md

 In the `jsmin` script in package.json, mak siccar that the ruit is pyntit at either live or dev as relevant: `--source-map "root='https://dev.scots.app/src',url='glossar-bundle.min.js.map'"`

+Mind and redd the wab host’s cache an aw.

 # Testing locally

 Rin `php -S localhost:8000` and gae tae [http://localhost:8000](http://localhost:8000) in the brouser.